 The renowned planetary scientist who chairs the NASA Advisory Council (NAC) says he is happy with two-thirds of the agency’s proposal to capture a small asteroid and nudge it into a high lunar orbit for examination by spacewalking astronauts early in the coming decade.
 Developing the capability to detect asteroids in the 7-10-meter class, and to rendezvous spacecraft in cislunar space are both worthy goals, given NASA’s current capabilities and projected budgets, says Steve Squyres of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Top NASA Advisor Has A Reservation About Asteroid Capture".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Top NASA Advisor Has A Reservation About Asteroid Capture".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.